 The Many Advantages of BOPIS

 Retailers are adopting BOPIS at breakneck speed.
-Nearly two-thirds were offering it by the end of 2020, a 25-percent increase over 2019.
+According to a Forrester report BOPIS sales accounted for 62% of all retail transactions globally in 2022.
+This proportion is expected to rise even further in the coming years – potentially reaching 70% by 2027.
 The reason is simple: They are responding to customer demands for convenience, savings, and transparency.
 Many have also realized improved economies and productivity as BOPIS has allowed them to more efficiently allocate their resources.

 BOPIS Benefits for Consumers